SutubraResearch/SutubraResearch.github.io/index.md

 **Who We Are at Sutubra Research**

-Sutubra Research is a consulting firm focused on helping clients make better decisions about their energy systems.
+Sutubra Research is a consulting firm focused on helping clients make better decisions about decarbonizing their energy systems.
 Since we started in 2021, we've worked with a variety of organizations, including government agencies, utility companies, non-profits, and universities.
-Our projects often involve planning resources, optimizing portfolios, and developing models for energy systems.
+Our projects often involve integrated resource planning, portfolio optimization, and energy system model development.

 **How We Work**